Stephenremmi/Akan-name-app/README.md

 # Akan-name-app
-This is an app that assign the user an akan name
+This web app takes user's birthday and calculates the day of the week they were born.

 ### Description
 - Akan names are derived from Ghananian culture.